 Through the exchange of good practises and experiences and intensive cooperation with the IOC, mentor NOCs, too, moved forward with their sustainability activities and that both internally and externally while working with their member organisations and stakeholders.

 To help other sport organisations approach sustainability in a strategic manner, the project partners developed a guidance document – ASAP Roadmap – which presents a process-based framework for the creation of a Sustainability Strategy.
 The text is accompanied by a number of useful tools (ASAP Toolbox), which further facilitate the process.

 EUROPEAN WEEK OF SPORT

-The main objective of the programme is to strengthen the representation of the Czech and Slovak sport environment in international sport organisations, and to succeed in promoting its interests in these structures.
-Equally important is its intention to train participants to be able to positively contribute to the development of their own organisations, and to become excellent and effective representatives of these organisations within international sport structures.
+The main objective of the programme is to strengthen the representation of the Czech and Slovak sport movement in international sport organisations and to succeed in promoting its interests in these structures.
+Equally important is its intention to train participants to be able to contribute positively to the development of their own organisations, and to become excellent and effective representatives of these organisations within international sport structures.

 Participants acquire knowledge and build skills in fields related both to the running and governance of sport organisations (finance and management, marketing, communications) and to sport diplomacy and international relations (international sport movement, negotiations, diplomatic protocol etc.).